-How do I get a new ID card with a chip in it?
+How do I get an ID card with the free MBTA subway and local bus pass chip in it?

 Other than containing an MBTA pass, your new ID will collect and treat information in exactly the same way as your old ID card.
 Local bus and subway usage data will be used by the MBTA to periodically calculate costs and invoice MIT.
 All information collection, storage, and use will continue to be governed by MIT policy.

-Can I use the T pass for trips other than to commute to MIT?
+Can I use the T-pass for trips other than to commute to MIT?
 And can I use it outside of work hours?

-Yes, you can use your T pass to go anywhere, anytime, for whatever reason!
+Yes, you can use your T-pass to go anywhere, anytime, for whatever reason!
 MIT does not impose any restrictions on the pass.